 Do you have opinions?
-Are your friends sick of listening to them?
-Then the comment section is the place for you!
-Comment offers you the opportunity to share your opinions on the issues that matter to you.
-Comment writers take a position in their articles and then argue for their point of view.
-Topics range from news analysis to more conceptual opinion pieces on student life at U of T and beyond.
-Our goal is to provide U of T with accessible and timely commentary on a variety of issues, such as social justice, student life, university administration, and beyond.
+Are your family and friends sick of listening to them?
+Then the Comment section is the place for you!
+Writers simply need to take a clear position and argue for their point of view.
+We aim to provide U of T with accessible and timely commentary on a variety of issues, such as social justice, student life, university administration, and beyond.
 So send in pitches — we want to know what you think.

-Features is looking for talented writers who are prepared to take on in depth articles and creative formats, for both the weekly centre-fold, and our two magazine editions.
-If you have an idea for an article that requires space for development — whether it’s long-form writing or a visual-based piece, or want to write a feature but are lacking inspiration — get in touch!
+The Features section is looking for talented writers who are prepared to take on in depth articles and creative formats, for both the weekly centre-fold, and our two magazine editions.
+If you have an idea for an article that requires space, or merits highlighting, get in touch!
 The articles in the features section can be connected to The Varsity’s other sections, but also include writing on topics that avoid easy categorization, yet are relevant to U of T’s students and community.
 The section provides contributors with the unique opportunity to create in-depth articles and to be involved in each stage of production from pitching to visual design.
-The Features section also includes The Varsity’s magazine editions, published once each semester, which are inspired by a central theme and provide an opportunity for contributors to showcase their skills with comprehensive writing and innovative design.
+The Varsity’s magazine editions are published once each semester.
+They are inspired by a central theme or provocation and provide an opportunity for contributors to showcase their skills with comprehensive writing and innovative design.

 Arts & Culture Editor